jkrshw/jessek-blog/content/Posts/simple-victories.md

 The theme with the first few months of 2015 was work and Counter Strike.

 Working on an application so close to prod was quite new to me, having spent the last few years in product teams that were quite removed from the people handling the day to day operations and implementations.
-Fixing bugs _before_ they come an issue in prod is immensely satisfying and often goes unacknowledged (or overshadowed by the bugs you didn't catch).
+Fixing bugs _before_ they become an issue in prod is immensely satisfying and often goes unacknowledged (or overshadowed by the bugs you didn't catch).

 My contract ended May 1 and on May 4th we were off to the USA: